palomachain/docs/src/guide/resources/paloma-ledger.md

 ![Devmode](../images/ledger-tuto-dev-mode.png)

-## Install Paloma with Ledger Support
+## Install palomad with Ledger Support
 To install  `palomad` with Ledger support, you'll need to build the binary from source.

 1. [Install Golang.](https://golang.org/doc/install)